Automattic/vip-go-node/src/redis/README.md

 ## Reconnecting to Redis
 If the connection to the Redis server is lost, offline queuing for commands will be disabled.

-After x amount of reconnection attempts, all pending commands will be flushed so that there are no stale commands.
+After three reconnection attempts, all pending commands will be flushed so that there are no stale commands.
-You may set the number of attempts with the `QUEUED_CONNECTION_ATTEMPTS` environment variable, or it will default to three reconnection attempts.
+You can change this number by using the `QUEUED_CONNECTION_ATTEMPTS` environment variable.